 - 1. Be on time for class.
-Students should be at their "desk" with their books and other materials ready before the start of each class.
-If the student is tardy, they may be given a demerit. - 2.
-Students should treat their teachers with great respect. - 3.
-Small class size and "round table" discussions encourage students to ask questions, make comments, and debate ideas.
-Students should wait to be recognized and should not interrupt others. - 4.
-Homework should be completed on its assigned day.
-Teachers are permitted to give partial or no credit for late homework. - 5.
-If a student needs to leave the room during class, they must obtain permission from the teacher. - 6.
-At the end of class, students should throw away scraps of paper and push in the chairs. - 7.
-If a student misses a class, it is the student's responsibility to find out what was missed and make up the work.
+Students should be at their desk with their books and other materials ready before class.
+A pattern of tardiness will be addressed with parents. - 2.
+Students should treat their teachers with respect. - 3.
+Small class size encourages students to ask and answer questions.
+Students should raise their hand until recognized by the teacher.
+Students should not interrupt others. - 4.
+Students should work quietly; chatting with friends during class time is not appropriate. - 5.
+Homework should be completed on its assigned day. - 6.
+If a student needs to leave the room during class, they must obtain permission from the teacher. - 7.
+At the end of the day, students should help neaten the classroom. - 8.
+If a student misses a class, it is the student's (and for younger students their parent's) responsibility to find out what was missed and make up the work.